nut1414/cloudboi/infrastructure/README.md

 Options:
 - `--channel`: LXD snap channel (default: 5.21/stable)
+- `--force`: Skip confirmation prompts

 LXD will be accessible at `https://yourip:8443`

 #### LXD Cluster Configuration Details

-The initialization process will prompt for the following:
+The initialization process will automatically configure:
 1. 'yes' - Use LXD Cluster
 2. '' - Use default ip name
 3. 'no' - Not joining an existing cluster